KenKaiii/kens-ios-app/README.md

 **Skip weeks of setup.
 Start building your app today.**

 A production-ready iOS starter template with everything you need to ship a real app.
-Built with SwiftUI and iOS 17+ best practices.

 Created by **Ken Kai** | [YouTube @kenkaidoesai](https://youtube.com/@kenkaidoesai) | [Skool Community](https://www.skool.com/kenkai)